josdem/hugo/content/techtalk/spring/spring_boot_thymeleaf.md

 +++
 ## Setup
-This this I will show you how to create a basic project in Spring Boot with Thymeleaf, in order to do that you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac, or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
+This time I will show you how to create a basic project in Spring Boot with Thymeleaf, in order to do that you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac, or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
 After that, you can easily install:

 * Spring Boot
 * Groovy